isomerpages/mci-scai/_people/SCAI Community.md

 ---
 ## Our brain trust of AI Experts

-We are honoured to have these distinguished AI experts from various fields of academia, industry and governent shape the discussions at SCAI.
+We are honoured to have these distinguished AI experts from various fields of academia, industry and government shape the discussions at SCAI.

 <div class="row" style="padding: 20px 0px 0px 0px;">